Skip to main content

 • a judge will need to determine the validity of the will and either a formal probate or a muniment of title proceeding will be necessary.

-In Texas, a will must be probated within four years after the person passes away.
 There is no good reason to wait to begin the probate process when there is a will, or when there isn’t one, for that matter.
 Generally, if there is no probate proceeding opened within four years after the person passes away, a muniment of title proceeding is necessary.

 If the person that passed away did not leave a will: